Dan McGlashan’s Understanding New Zealand is now being released as a 2nd Edition to take into account the results of the 2017 General Election.

-Across 57 chapters, this book tells you which Kiwis voted for which parties in the 2014 General Election, exactly which demographics supported those parties and how strongly.
+This brilliant demographic analysis of the full breadth of the people of Aotearoa will be updated to tell you what groups of people voted for which parties in the 2017 General Election, exactly which demographics supported those parties and how strongly.

 Over 9,000 correlations were examined in the writing of this book, allowing McGlashan to bring enlightenment to any Kiwi with an interest in sociology, psychology, anthropology or politics.

-Understanding New Zealand is available on Amazon Kindle already and a print version will be available within days.
+The first edition of Understanding New Zealand is available on Amazon Kindle already and a print version of the 2nd Edition will be available by the end of October.